Floral Preservation

 Will my flowers still be the same color after they are dried?

 -Yes and no. Some flowers keep their color almost perfectly.
 Some may just be a shade darker.
-But there are also flowers that are a completely new color after being dried.
+But there are also some flowers that will surprise you and become a completely new color after being dried.
 It all depends on the type of flower and the drying method used.
-There are some flowers that tend to change to a color that makes them look old or antiqued and some flowers dry bright and almost exactly as they looked when fresh.
-The freshness of your flowers when I receive them is very important.
+For example, red roses become much darker and almost purple while white roses tend to turn to a beige color making them appear antiqued.
+Something that really affects the color is freshness.
+The fresher the better.
 Fresh flowers produce much better results.

 Will the colors fade over time?